juliocesar/styling-with-sass/in-progress/strategy.md

 3) In this file, besides styles relevant only to the component, we’ll also keep variables and media queries that apply to it.
 4) As internal parts of a component become more complex, we move them into their own files.

 Unlike [CommonJS](http://wiki.commonjs.org/wiki/CommonJS), or its well-known implementation, the Node.js module system, we aren’t getting the benefits of isolation in variable declaration and such with Sass.
 So everything is a global, and we have to live with that at least for now.
-On the upside, we will only ever declare variables when we need to coordinate a value, either within the same file, or when the intention is making said value available to other modules.
-And we will be extremely careful when we do that, by making it really obvious this module is now to be understood as a dependency.
+On the upside, we will only ever declare variables when we need to coordinate a value across directives, either within the same file, or when the intention is making said value available to other modules.
+And then we’ll be making it really obvious that this module is now to be understood as a dependency.

-This approach will let us:
+This will let us:

-* Keep our agreements isolated, so even if we decide to do something like adding defaults to all buttons within a module, there’s still sanity to it:
+* Keep our agreements isolated, so even if we decide to do something like adding defaults to all buttons within a module, there’s still sanity in the fact it’s isolated:

     .main-navigation {

-      // This applies to all buttons.
+      // This applies to all buttons inside this selector. button {
-      button {
         outline: none;
         background: transparent;